JosephMW/Logic-Gates-Educational-Game/Documentation/MEETINGSSUMMARIES.md

 *	If I complete the above in time then work on adding a toolbar which allows the user to spawn premade components.

 ![Project Board status on 03/11/21](ProjectBoardImages/projectBoard-03-11-21.png)

+**KEY DECISION** *As visibile in the above screenshot, I decided to add a fifth column to my project board.
+This column is 'Outside of Sprint' and will be used to hold issues which are not currently being worked on but are future work.*